Toxic Links

 • A high number of suspicious outgoing links

-PBNs offer up some of the worst links out there.
+PBNs generate some of the worst links out there.
 Avoid them at all costs.
 If you think your site has PBN links, disavow them in Google Search Console.

 2) Link Farms